eyoy/mmsynergy/index.md

 # ABSTRACT

 Although short-form dancing videos are rapidly emerging as a dominant format for both entertainment and marketing on social media platforms, there is a lack of systematic dance video quality measures that can guide influencers in crafting more impactful content and empower brands to predict multifaceted consumer engagement.
 In this study, we introduce a novel, deep learning-based measure called Music-Motion Synergy (MM Synergy) to assess the quality of dancing videos shared on social media.
+To develop this measure, we propose a new Context-Aware Multi-Task Multimodal Transformer (CA-MulT-MTL) model.
+Our model addresses four key challenges, including: (1) capturing core dancing content with sequential unstructured data on audio and body movement, (2) understanding the interactions between multimodal elements, (3) simultaneously predict diverse engagement metrics that reflect management-relevant objectives, and (4) incorporating contextual video information.

 ## Feature Extraction
 ## Experiments